Ask International Study Center teachers questions about academic courses, improving your English language level, and developing study skills.

 I am a native of New York, yet grew up spending most of my youth in Montana, Texas and Florida.
 I have traveled extensively throughout Western Europe and Asia.
 I enjoyed tremendously studying the cultures, customs, economics, religions and languages of these many wonderful countries.

-Prior to joining Study Group, I was most recently employed as an on-line English Language Peer with the Korean, German, Italian, and Central and South American Spanish language communities.
+Prior to joining the International Study Center, I was most recently employed as an on-line English Language Peer with the Korean, German, Italian, and Central and South American Spanish language communities.

 I look forward to facilitating smooth placements for international students at James Madison University.
 My wish is that all students may enjoy rich, rewarding and successful international educational experiences."